AlferovKirill/SignalHandler/README.md

 <h1 align="center">What is it?</h1>
-<p align="justify">This is my summer internship project at a cool and well-known Russian aviation company.
+<p align="justify">This is my summer internship project at a cool and well-known russian aviation company.
 The task was to create an application for formation and correlation processing of LFM radar signals with realization of inter-network interaction between separate modules.</p>

 <p align="justify">Stages of the task:</p>
 <ol>